michaelsnook/climate-action-widget/docs/index.markdown

 ## Widget options

-The widget accepts a number of initialization options so you can customize it to your uses.
-You can set colors, change the title and subtitle (or disable them).
+The widget accepts a number of initialization options so you can customize it to your needs.
+You can set colors, set the language change the title and subtitle (or disable them).

 ```javascript
 new ActWidget({